ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

     cucumbers   = puan.variable(id="cucumbers",  dtype="int")

 Now we need to define the logical relationships between the items.
 We start by taking a look at the **milk**.
-We were waying that if the milk in the fridge is half full, i.e milk_home is True, then it is implied that also the milk is bought, i.e milk_bought is True.
+We were waying that if the milk in the fridge is half full, i.e milk_home is False or not milk_home is True, then it is implied that also the milk is bought, i.e milk_bought is True.
 This is called an implication:

 .. math::

-   \text{milk_done_right} = \text{milk_home} \rightarrow \text{milk_bought}
+   \text{milk_done_right} = \text{not milk_home} \rightarrow \text{milk_bought}

-There is a proposition class for this expression called :class:`puan.logic.plog.Imply` which models an implication.
+There is a proposition class for this expression called :class:`Imply<puan.logic.plog.Imply>` which models an implication.
 The implication-proposition has two properties; a condition and a consequence where imply is the relation between the condition and the consequence.
 For instance, we can define *if milk is half* (condition), then buy more milk (consequence).